 Montagu is an easy drive from Cape Town, making it the perfect weekend away.

-Getting there: The easiest and quickest way is probably to take the N1 out of Cape Town, turning off to Robertson when you get to Worcester.
+The easiest and quickest way is probably to take the N1 out of Cape Town, turning off to Robertson when you get to Worcester.
 Follow Route 62 past Ashton, and through the dramatic Cogman’s Kloof to Montagu.
 Alternatively, continue on the N1 until De Doorns, and take the R318 South, which leads directly into Montagu.
 Finally, if the N1 is snarled up as it often is, take the N2 and head up to Swellendam, turning North-West on the R60 and heading toward Ashton and onto Route 62.

-Accommodation is plentiful in Montagu, ranging from the Avalon Springs Hotel, to numerous bed-and-breakfasts, as well as a number of campsites.
-I always camp at De Bos.
+Accommodation is plentiful in Montagu, ranging from the Avalon Springs Hotel to numerous bed-and-breakfasts, as well as several campsites.

 - De Oude Kombuis is simply stunning for a leisurely lunch

-- Die Kloof Padstal
+- Die Kloof Padstal for breakfast

-Things to do
+What to do

 - Take a donkey cart ride.
 15 minutes, R25 for adults

-- Drop-in and stock up at Montagu Dried Fruit & Nuts
+- Drop in and stock up at Montagu Dried Fruit & Nuts

 - There are loads of good wine estates in the region